valkey-io/valkey-doc/docs/management/scaling.md

 trivial amount of keys if the example is still running without the sleep call.

-Then redis-cli needs to know what is the target of the resharding, that is, the node that will receive the hash slots.
+Then valkey-cli needs to know what is the target of the resharding, that is, the node that will receive the hash slots.
 I'll use the first master node, that is, 127.0.0.1:7000, but I need to specify the Node ID of the instance.
-This was already printed in a list by redis-cli, but I can always find the ID of a node with the following command if I need:
+This was already printed in a list by valkey-cli, but I can always find the ID of a node with the following command if I need:

 ```
-$ redis-cli -p 7000 cluster nodes | grep myself
+$ valkey-cli -p 7000 cluster nodes | grep myself
 97a3a64667477371c4479320d683e4c8db5858b1 :0 myself,master - 0 0 0 connected 0-5460
 ```